 - Durable design with good endurance.

-- Work well with circuit and other vinyl cutting tool.
+- Works well with the circuit and other vinyl cutting tools.

 Cons